Getting Started

 Once your character is created, you will see the character editor.
 This editor has four main sections.

-The last important step is to actually have this dialog show up in your game.
+The last important step is to actually have your dialog show up in your game.

-• A) having nodes that can display our timeline and
+• A) to have nodes that can display our timeline

-• B) start the execution of the timeline.
+• B) to start the execution of the timeline.

 Luckily for us, Dialogic provides a method that does both of those: Dialogic.start(timeline_name_or_path)